 Von Willebrand disease

 Von Willebrand disease can't be cured.
-But with good treatment and self-care, most people with this disease can lead active lives.
+But with treatment and self-care, most people with this disease can lead active lives.

 Many people with von Willebrand disease don't know it because the signs are mild or absent.
 The most common sign of the condition is abnormal bleeding.
-The severity of the bleeding varies from one person to another.

 - Excessive bleeding from an injury or after surgery or dental work